It'll Be Alright on the Night

-It'll be Alright on the Night is a British television bloopers programme broadcast on ITV and produced by ITV Studios.
+It'll Be Alright on the Night is a British television bloopers programme broadcast on ITV and produced by ITV Studios.
 It was one of the first series created with the specific purpose of showing behind the scenes bloopers from film and TV.

 The programme was originally presented by Denis Norden from 1977 until 2006.
 Griff Rhys Jones took over as presenter from 2008 until 2016.
-Since 2018, the series has been narrated by David Walliams.
+From 2018, the series was narrated by David Walliams.
+Tom Allen took over narration duties from December 2025.
+The programme's success led to the competing BBC One series Auntie's Bloomers and inspired the spin-off programme Denis Norden's Laughter File.

 Format

 The programme is usually one hour in length and aired in ITV's Saturday evening entertainment slot.
-However, some of the first few episodes up to and including It'll be Alright on the Night 6 which aired in 1990, originally went out on a Sunday evening.
+However, some of the first few episodes up to and including It'll be Alright on the Night 6 which aired on 2 December 1990, originally went out on a Sunday evening.
 Two episodes also debuted on a Friday: It'll be Alright on the Night 3 and It'll be Alright on Christmas Night on Christmas Day 1981 and 1987 respectively.
 The programme's success led to the competing BBC One series Auntie's Bloomers presented by Terry Wogan, which focused on bloopers from some of the BBC archives.

 The programme followed a simple format.
 Norden, traditionally holding a clipboard in his hand, appeared on an otherwise empty stage and delivered a humorous piece to camera, followed by a selection of outtakes taken from various sources.
 Popular sources for clips include numerous British and American sitcoms, news reports and foreign broadcasts.

 The programme returned in September 2008 with Griff Rhys Jones who presented 11 episodes of It'll be Alright on the Night.
 The last episode featuring Rhys Jones was broadcast on 4 June 2016.
 After a two-year break, the programme returned in summer 2018 with brand new episodes featuring David Walliams as narrator, instead of a presenter in the studio.
 New editions of the programme, narrated again by Walliams, began airing from September 2020.
 These editions introduced a new feature entitled the 'Big Cock-Up Question' where before each advert break, a small portion of a clip would be played before it stops and Walliams asks viewers to guess what happens next, the answer being revealed following the break.